-- Mastectomy for Gynecomastia - Mandibular/Maxillary orthognathic surgery - Port wine stain removal - 9.
-Surgeon's expenses for the performance of a surgical procedure. - 10.
-Surgery for conditions caused by obesity.
+- Mastectomy for Gynecomastia

+- Mandibular/Maxillary orthognathic surgery

+- Port wine stain removal

+- 9. Surgeon's expenses for the performance of a surgical procedure.

+- 10. Surgery for conditions caused by obesity.
 Benefits are available for bariatric surgery that is medically necessary for the treatment of diseases and ailments caused by or resulting from obesity or morbid obesity.
 Surgery to treat the condition of obesity itself or morbid obesity itself is not covered.
 Except as stated in this provision no benefits are available for bariatric or any other surgery intended to manage or control appetite or body weight. - 11.
-Surgical treatment of temporomandibular joint dysfunction (TMJ). - 12.
+Surgical treatment for Temporomandibular Joint (TMJ) Disorders for Treatment provided for temporomandibular (joint connecting the lower jaw to the temporal bone at the side of the head) and craniomandibular (head and neck muscle) disorders. - 12.
 Two or more surgical procedures performed during the same session through the same or different incisions, natural body orifice, or operative field.
 The amount eligible for consideration is the sum of usual and customary charges for each procedure performed.